-Fearless Fund: Addressing Anti-Discrimination in Grantmaking
+Fearless Fund: Limitations on DEI in Grantmaking

 The SFFA decision opened the door to more lawsuits challenging DEI programs, including Am.
 All.
 For Equal Rts. v.
 Fearless Fund Mgmt., LLC, 103 F.4th 765 (11th Cir.
 2024) (Fearless Fund).
 The Fearless Fund (Fearless) is a venture capital firm with a mission to bridge the gap in venture capital funding for women of color founders.
 A Fearless activity is to supply grants to businesses under the Fearless Foundation.
 One Fearless Foundation contest offered each winner \$20,000 along with other business and mentorship tools and was only open to Black woman-owned businesses.
 The challenge to Fearless' contest relied on Section 1981, a civil rights law enacted to protect Black Americans from racial discrimination.
+In the Fearless Fund decision, however, Section 1981 was instead used to argue against a contest attempting to address those same historical inequities.